 The area is beautiful and filled with streams and lakes.
 So some of the residents of this concentration camp (to call it anything else is to ignore reality) decided to risk their very lives, sneak out beneath the barbed wire, and go fishing.
 There were beautiful, strong-willed trout in those lakes and streams and the men (mostly) of the camp sought more than just a tasty alternative to the mass-produced meals served in the Manzanar mess hall.
 They sought the freedom of hours spent outside of barbed wire fences.
 Hours spent among nature, engaging in the challenge of negotiating difficult terrain, and finding ways to fish the local waters.

 The location of Manzanar was chosen because it features strong physical barriers to keep the internees close at hand.
-Mountains on two side, including the Sierra Nevada.
+Mountains on two sides, including the Sierra Nevada.
 Some of the lakes they fished were high up in those mountains and some of these dedicated fisherman scaled those heights to fish.

 The story of how some of the first residents of the camps were actually volunteers is told quite well, and with excellent photograph representation of the people and places involved.
 The interviews are compelling and you can almost see the scenes being described by both the people who actually lived at Manzanar, and by the descendants who heard the tales told by their ancestors and are relating their experiences because they themselves are no longer with us.